Reading Time: 6 min read

 Um, okay, if you say so Maynard.

-Invincible: 5ive Songs No. 9 (2022) [📷: 19 Recordings Limited, Amir Babaei, Atlantic, Brent Faulkner, Clovis Cheminot, The Musical Hype, OpenClipart-Vectors, Pixabay, Pexels, RCA, Republic, Seattle Surf Co.
+Invincible: 5ive Songs No. 9 (2022) [πŸ“·: 19 Recordings Limited, Amir Babaei, Atlantic, Brent Faulkner, Clovis Cheminot, The Musical Hype, OpenClipart-Vectors, Pixabay, Pexels, RCA, Republic, Seattle Surf Co.
 LLC, Tool Dissectional, L.L.C., Volcano Entertainment II, L.L.C., Warner]

 the musical hype

-the musical hype aka Brent Faulkner has earned Bachelor and Masters degrees in music (music Education, music theory/composition respectively).
+the musical hype (Brent Faulkner) has earned Bachelor's and Master's degrees in music (music education, music theory/composition respectively).
 A multi-instrumentalist, he plays piano, trombone, and organ among numerous other instruments.
-He's a certified music educator, composer, and a freelance music journalist.
+He's a certified music educator, composer, and freelance music blogger.
 Faulkner cites music and writing as two of the most important parts of his life.
 Notably, he's blessed with a great ear, possessing perfect pitch.